OTRACO Burundi: History

 In June 2021, the President of Burundi suspended the CEO of OTRACO, who was accused of mismanagement and of dragging out changes to OTRACO operations.

-Shortcomings in the GST partership were observed, and in June 2021 the accounts through which costs were processed were frozen.
+Shortcomings in the GST partnership were observed, and in June 2021 the accounts through which costs were processed were frozen.

 In July 2021 Capitoline Niyonizigiye, Minister of Commerce, Transport, Industry and Tourism, launched the Technical Control Center for Vehicles and Motorcycles at the OTRACO agency in the Musinzira district of Gitega.

 Vehicle owners would no longer have to travel to Bujumbura Mairie for technical inspections.

 There were plans to establish inspection centers in Ngozi in the north, and in Bururi in the southwest.

 In September 2021 the ministers of Finance and Transport were asked to review the contributions of each partner in the PPP agreement with GST and draw up a new contract that respected the win-win principle.

 They found that GST had overvalued its equipment and technical control software.

 Revenue allocation depended on the service, but it was estimated that GST would get 21.3%, with the remainder divided between OTRACO and OBR.

 In July 2023 the Council of Minister approved lifting of the freeze.

 The new contract would last for three years and one month.

 When it expired, the OTRACO staff, trained by GST, would be able to operate the software.

 Burundi Eco interviewed the new CEO of OTRACO at the company's premises in February 2023.

 They noted that technical inspection of vehicles was taking 45 minutes to an hour for new customers, and 30 minutes for returns customers, a real improvement.

 The CEO said financial management had also improved.

 A project was being tested by which customers could pay electronically for technical inspections.

 However, the owners of old buses used in public transport still failed to come to get their vehicles inspected.

 In May 2024, Audace Niyonzima, Minister of Finance, Budget and Economic Planning, reported to the Senate on dividends paid by public and mixed enterprises.

 He noted that some public companies had never paid their dividends, including Onatel (National Telecommunications Office), Camebu (Central Medical Purchasing Agency), Cogerco (Cotton Management Company), Loterie Nationale du Burundi, Onatour, Otraco and the Hôtel Source du Nil.

 Some had recorded negative results, and others had not taken the required steps to calculate dividends.